 Witzenberg Municipality provides basic services to all communities residing within the urban edge of towns located in the municipal area.
 Apart from sanitation services through the emptying of septic tanks in rural areas, no other basic services are provided on privately owned land outside residential built areas.
-All households in residential areas have access to services such as water provision, sanitation, electricity and waste removal.
+All households in residential areas have access to services such as water provision, sanitation, 480 per 100 000 population was slightly above that of the District's 475 for 2020/21.

+electricity and waste removal.
 Informal settlements are serviced through communal water and toilet facilities.